-Information about the Department of Finance and Permanent Secretary social media policy.
+Information about the Department of Finance social media policy.

 We are committed to protecting and respecting your privacy.
 By using our social media channels you agree to our social media policy.

-The Department of Finance and Permanent Secretary's presence on social media is managed by DOF press office.
+The Department of Finance's presence on social media is managed by the DOF Press Office.

-The department and the Permanent Secretary has the following social media accounts:
+The Department has the following social media accounts:

-Tweets and other posts on social media on behalf of the Department and the Permanent Secretary will include alerts about the following:
+Tweets and other posts on social media on behalf of the Department will include alerts about the following:

 - press releases